grip-on-software/monetdb-import/Database_structure.md

     -   **comment** - TEXT: Comment for technical debt targets describing the reason of the norm change.

+## Docker dashboard tables (BigBoat)

+-   **bigboat_status**: Environment health status metrics that are regularly retrieved from the Docker dashboard by the data gathering agent.
+    -   **project_id** - INT - reference to project.project_id: The
+        project to which the dashboard instance belongs.
+    -   **name** - VARCHAR(100): The name of the health status metric as displayed in the dashboard.
+    -   **checked_date** - TIMESTAMP: The time at which the health status information was refreshed.
+    -   **ok** - BOOL: Whether the health status is OK, and the dashboard is thus functioning normally.
+    -   **value** - FLOAT: The value of the health status metric at the time it was refreshed.
+This is NULL if the numeric value is not available for this metric or was unknown at the time of collection.
+    -   **max** - FLOAT: The maximum reachable value of the health status metric at the time it was refreshed.
+This is NULL if the numeric value is not available for this metric or was unknown at the time of collection.

 ## Build system tables (Jenkins)

 -   **jenkins**: Generic usage statistics retrieved from Jenkins.